openharmony/docs/en/application-dev/reference/apis/js-apis-Bundle.md

 queryAbilityByWant(want: Want, bundleFlags: number, callback: AsyncCallback<Array\<AbilityInfo>>): void;

-Obtains the ability information based on a given want.
+Obtains the ability information based on given Want.
 This API uses an asynchronous callback to return the result.

 No permission is required for obtaining the caller's own information.